 Get organized while recycling by turning an old window into a message board for your kitchen or home office.

 Replace the window glass with a chalkboard or corkboard panel.
 If you're using a multi-paned window, you can even use a checkerboard arrangement of both.

-To turn your old window into a chalkboard, cut hardboard to size, prime it and then apply a couple of coats of chalkboard paint.
+To turn your old window into a chalkboard, cut the hardboard to size, prime it, and then apply a couple of coats of chalkboard paint.
 You can use traditional black, or opt for one of the brightly colored chalkboard paints.

 For corkboard, you can simply cut it to size and use it as is, or cover the cork surface with a decorative fabric.
 Add a bunch of decorative pushpins and you're ready to go.

 If you happen upon three to five French doors or oversized casement or factory windows, you can hinge them together to make a decorative screen.

 If you can't find tall windows, you can also stack and secure two or more regular windows together to form each panel of your screen.